patinnc/patinnc.github.io/60secs/README.md

 ## Data collection for 60secs

+There are 2 typical ways the scripts are used:
+- run the same command (or monitoring) on a list of similar hosts (I've run monitoring on 100s or a 1000 hosts)
+    - I don't 100s or 1000 different excel files so I average the results together in 1 excel file
+    - you can get pXX (p50, p90, p95 p100 etc) stats if you need them
+- run different commands on the same host (say some benchmark on 25% then 50%, then 100% of the cpus on a host to see how a workload scales with more cpus).
+    - in this case I want to see each run to compare the performance
+    - the example below is this 2nd usage model

 Example run: use spin.x to do:
 - cpu frequency test (spin.x -w freq_sml -t 10) reports freq by doing an operation that executes 1 instruction/cycle on each cpu for 10 seconds
 - memory bandwidth test (spin.x -w mem_bw -t 10 -s 100m -b 64) does read memory bw test on all cpus for 10 secs using 100 MB array size and bump 64 bytes per iterationjj